Belan-Lab/TTL-trigger-timer/README.md

 __5__ - Timer start/stop

-Push-button works the same as button 5: 1 press to start, 2 presses to stop.
+The push button works the same as button 5: 1 press to start, 2 presses to stop.

 Press button 5 to reset the timer between measurements.

 ## Preparation of the system for tests
-For optogenetic test were used a system in such configuration was, as pictured in figure below:
+For optogenetic tests, a system in such configuration was as pictured in the figure below:

 <img src="pic/image34.jpg" style="zoom:80%;" />

 *All equipment, needed for optogenetic test*

 1. The Doric LDFLS_450/075_520/060 requires a 12V DC power supply.
-Plug in a cable in power adapter for laser diode fiber light source (Doric, LDFLS_450/075_520/060).
+Plug in a cable in the power adapter for the laser diode fiber light source (Doric, LDFLS_450/075_520/060).
 2. Locate the 12V DC power input on the back or side of the laser diode fiber light source (Doric, LDFLS_450/075_520/060).
 3. Use a BNC cable to connect the TTL signal source to the laser's TTL input for laser diode #1, 450 nm.
-Ensure that you properly secured it by rotating connector.
+Rotate the connector to ensure that it is properly secured.

 <img src="pic/image35.jpg" style="zoom:25%;" />